MicrosoftDocs/azure-docs/articles/app-service/environment/migrate.md

 ---
-title: Migrate App Service Environment v2 to App Service Environment v3
+title: Migration to App Service Environment v3 Overview
-description: Learn how to migrate your App Service Environment v2 to an App Service Environment v3
+description: Overview of the migration process to an App Service Environment v3
 author: seligj95
 ms.topic: article
 ms.date: 10/31/2021
 ms.author: jordanselig
 ---
-# Migrate App Service Environment v2 to App Service Environment v3
+# Migration to App Service Environment v3 Overview

 > [!NOTE]
 > This article describes a feature that is currently in preview.
 Please provide any feedback related to this article or the feature using the buttons at the bottom of the page.